rokath/trice/docs/TriceUserGuide.md

 ####  9.3.2. <a name='Limitationgone:triceidoesnotrequireTRICEmacrosonasingleline'></a>Limitation gone: "trice i" does not require TRICE macros on a single line

 - The implemented parser supports `TRICE` macros over several source code lines now (v0.61.0 and later).
-This is valid for `trice i` and `trice c` but not for `trice u`.
+This is valid for `trice i` and `trice c` but not for `trice i`.
 - It is possible to have several (complete) `TRICE` macros on one source code line.

 ##  10. <a name='Additionalhints'></a>Additional hints